 Pop in your earbuds cue up your favorite playlist and get cranking.
 Listening to music is one of the easiest—and most fun—ways to rev up your calorie burn.
 When a team of University of Wisconsin researchers asked men and women to perform two 8-minute exercise sessions on a stationary bike, one with music and one in silence, the exercisers increased their average heart rate by 10 beats per minute, worked harder, and burned 7% more calories when they pedaled to tunes.

-Exercising with someone just a little better than you can bring out your calorie-scorching best.
+Burn more calories while working with a workout buddy.
+Work out with someone and you can bring out your calorie-scorching best.
 In one study, researchers from Kansas State University found that people who exercised with a partner they thought was a little fitter and stronger than they were increased their workout time and intensity by as much as 200%.

 The more muscles you use, the more calories you burn.
 That means letting go of the rails on the treadmill and not leaning on the elliptical so your lower body and supporting core muscles have to work harder to keep you upright and in motion.